SUSTAINABILITY Customer Relations

 We promote barrier-free store design to make our stores pleasant and friendly to persons who are elderly, pregnant, or with disabilities.

-In addition to efforts for eliminating steps at the entrance of newly opened stores, automatic doors are installed in certain stores.
-We have introduced Western-style toilets, installed handrails, and eliminated steps at the entrance of toilets.
+In addition to efforts for eliminating steps at the entrance of newly opened stores, automatic doors are actively being adopted.

 A larger door has been installed to help customers enter the toilet.